MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     using System.Threading.Tasks;
 ```

-6. Place the mouse cursor at the end of the code, press Enter, and type the following code
+6. Place the mouse cursor at the end of the located code, press Enter, and then type the following code
 ```cs
     using Microsoft.AspNetCore.Mvc;
 ```